[Skip to Content]

 Energy efficient home improvement credit and residential clean energy credit (Form 5695)

-Energy Efficient home improvement credit is annual credit of up to $1,200 with no lifetime limit.
+Energy efficient home improvement credit is annual credit of up to $1,200 with no lifetime limit.
 Roofing is no longer an eligible home improvement.
 However, insulation or air sealing materials, exterior doors windows and skylights, central air conditioners, hot water heaters and hot water boilers and heat pump are all still included.
 An energy audit meeting IRS specifics is also eligible for the credit.
 See Form 5695 for more information.

 Residential clean energy credit is for residential installation of qualified energy saving or producing equipment.
 This includes qualified solar electric generating equipment, solar water heating equipment (other than for hot tubs and pools), geothermal heat pumps, wind energy generators or fuel cell power plants.
 The credit is 30 percent of qualifying expenses.
 This credit was renewed through 2032.
 See Form 5695 for more information.